vicjicaman/linker-tool/README.md

 # Getting started

  - Get a linker account <a href="https://linker.repoflow.com/auth" target="_blank">Repoflow linker accounts.</a>
- - Create the pivot and the cluster
+ - Create the pivot and the cluster handler
  - Configure and run the pivot docker-compose and create the namespace cluster handler

  <p align="center">